barneyb/johann/documentation/docs/versions/index.md

 ### Bleeding Edge

 Add check that calls to _declared_ functions pass the right number of params (types are not checked).
 Calls to undeclared functions are not checked.
+Don't require a declaration to take a function pointer.

 ### `v0.20251106`